Six Things to Know Before Seeking an SBA Loan

 Business owners are often put off with required SBA personal guarantees and even pledging a residence as collateral.
 First, unlike almost any other banking product, SBA loans have no covenants, so a default is virtually impossible so long as payments are made.
 Second, in practical terms the SBA and the sponsoring bank are loath to initiate default actions.
 Even if the borrower runs into difficulty making payments it is rare that the bank and the SBA don’t cooperate and restructure.
 Even in a bankruptcy, so long as the borrower is cooperative, it is unlikely that the relationship will turn nasty.

-The SBA will finance an ‘air-ball’, that being a less that fully collateralized loan.
+The SBA will finance an ‘air-ball’, that being a less than fully collateralized loan.
 This is very useful when acquiring, say a service business that has few tangible assets.
 The SBA will ask for all the personal collateral it can get its hand on, but that would happen with or without an SBA facility.

 Personal Guarantee Threshhold